splitux-gg/splitux/README.md

 build/gamescope -- <game>
 ```

-Then, in the main partydeck folder, run `build.sh`.
+Then, in the main splitux folder, run `build.sh`.
 This will build the executable, and place it in the `build` folder, along with the relevant dependencies and resources.

 ## How it Works

-PartyDeck uses a few software layers to provide a console-like split-screen gaming experience:
+Splitux uses a few software layers to provide a console-like split-screen gaming experience:

 - **KWin Session:** This KWin Session displays all running game instances and runs a script to automatically resize and reposition each Gamescope window.
 - **Gamescope:** Contains each instance of the game to its own window.
 Also has the neat side effect of receiving controller input even when the window is not currently active, meaning multiple Gamescope instances can all receive input simultaneously